 German Shepherds were bred to be herding dogs and they need a high level of activity to remain healthy and happy.
 They are extremely active dogs, and their owners will need to make sure they get the proper amount of exercise each day so the dog doesn’t become destructive due to boredom.
-German Shepherds are also highly intelligent and will need mental stimulation as well as exercise to be happy.
-Read on to learn more just how much exercise German Shepherds need each day and some play and exercise ideas for this high-energy breed.
+German Shepherds are also highly intelligent and high-energy animals that will need roughly 1 to 2 hours of exercise a day.
+Read on to learn more about German Shepherd exercise needs and some play and exercise ideas for this breed.

 How Much Exercise Does a German Shepherd Need?

 The amount of exercise will help keep your dog in great shape as well as make them happy, which will cut down on any destructive tendencies they may develop out of boredom.
 With proper exercise, you can strengthen the muscles supporting your dog’s tendons and joints which will help reduce or prevent injuries as they age.
 Exercise can be spread throughout the day and can include many types of activity, such as walking, playing, swimming, and running.

 Preparing Your German Shepherd for Activity

 German Shepherds were originally working dogs, herding flocks of sheep for shepherds out in the fields.
 Your pet is most likely not going to be herding any sheep, but they still require a high level of exercise to make them happy.
 No matter how old your dog is when you decide to start an exercise regime for it, you should get your pet checked out by your vet before engaging in any serious exercises to prevent injury.
 Puppies and younger dogs will require more exercise than senior dogs and you will need to gauge your pet’s exercise needs appropriately.